MicroFocus/leanft-selenium-java-sdk/README.md

 ```

 ## Usage Example
-LeanFT's By class extends the original Selenium's By class, in order to use it you should make the following import:
+LeanFT's By class extends the original Selenium By class.
+To use it,  import the following:

 ```java
 import com.hpe.leanft.selenium.By;